-Clean the rubber blades using a lint free cloth or paper towel soaked with windshield washer fluid or a mild detergent.
+Clean rubber blades using a lint-free cloth or paper towel soaked with windshield washer fluid or a mild detergent.
 Wash the windshield thoroughly when cleaning the blades.
 Bugs, road grime, sap, and a buildup of vehicle wash/wax treatments may cause wiper streaking.
 Replace the wiper blades if they are worn or damaged.

-Wipers can be damaged by:
+Damage can be caused by extreme dusty conditions, sand, salt, heat, sun, snow, and ice.